gs-Hani/yellow-reddit/README.md

 ## Future work
   - fetch more comments the more the user scrolls
-  - adjust the UI for smaller screens so that the subreddit menu actually disappers when toggled of rather than being outside the screen
+  - adjust the UI for smaller screens so that the subreddit menu actually disappers when toggled off rather than being outside the screen

 ## Available Scripts